N4expressioninference

 Quick answer

 [Plain form] + らしいです means "Seems, apparently, I heard".
-It is a N4 Japanese grammar point with examples and drills on this page.
+As a N4 grammar point, it is tested in the JLPT.
+Detailed examples and a usage explanation are on this page.

 Meaning